gt-ospo/oss-training/notebook-lessons/oss-module-7-oss-tips.md

 * Start every project with at least a `README.md`, which includes project description & quickstart guide
 * Use syntax hightlighting in documentation
-* Add `CONTRIBUTING.md` in the `.github` folder of your project root direcotry, which succinctly communicates the maintainer's guidelines, examples such as (puppet project's contributor guide)[https://github.com/puppetlabs/.github/blob/main/CONTRIBUTING.md]
+* Add `CONTRIBUTING.md` in the `.github` folder of your project root direcotry, which succinctly communicates the maintainer's guidelines, examples such as [puppet project's contributor guide](https://github.com/puppetlabs/.github/blob/main/CONTRIBUTING.md)
-* Add `CODE_OF_CONDUCT.md` in the root of your project to ensure a safe diverse & inclusive, examples such as (puppet project's CODE Of Conduct)[https://github.com/puppetlabs/puppet/blob/main/CODE_OF_CONDUCT.md]
+* Add `CODE_OF_CONDUCT.md` in the root of your project to ensure a safe diverse & inclusive, examples such as [puppet project's CODE Of Conduct](https://github.com/puppetlabs/puppet/blob/main/CODE_OF_CONDUCT.md)
 * Add GitHub Issue & Pull Request templates namely `ISSUE_TEMPLATE.md` in the `.github` folder of your project root directory, which helps keeping the project consistent & reminds
-* Chose a license, GT OSPO creates a flowchart on helping you identify an approriate license at (here)[https://ospo.cc.gatech.edu/open-source-software-licensing/], you can find more useful guidance at (here)[https://choosealicense.com/]
+* Chose a license, GT OSPO creates a flowchart on helping you identify an approriate license at ([here](https://ospo.cc.gatech.edu/open-source-software-licensing/), you can find more useful guidance at [here](https://choosealicense.com/)
+* Add a .gitignore file at the root of repository to avoid checking in non-source code files, e.g. `__py_cache__`

 ### Contriute to OSS projects
 * Make Git commits small and atomic, limit commit message subject line to $50$ characters, no period at the end of subject line, put longer discription in the message body, wrap the body at $72$ characters, use the body to explain *why* not *how*